dresenhista/google_my_business/README.md

     return firstLocation
 ```

-There are a few things you can do using the API, I want to pull the reviews for my business which is done using the function below:
+There are a few things you can do using the API, but I want to pull the users reviews for my business.
+Usually Google allows you to pull a page at a time and a page has 200 reviews.
+The function below allows you to interact through these pages and save all the reviews.:

 ```python